munirmahmud/my-devops-learnings/index.md

 ---
-layout: page
+layout: default
-title: Introduction
+title: Home
-permalink: /introduction/
+permalink: /
 ---

-# Welcome to the Introduction Page
+# Welcome to My Website

+This is the homepage.
+Use the navigation above to browse other sections.